DannyBen/alf/README.md

 - Create aliases by using a config file
 - Create aliases for sub-commands (for example, `g s` for `git status`)
-- Synchronize your aliases across hosts by uploading your config file to GitHub.
+- Synchronize your aliases across hosts or users by uploading your config file to GitHub.

 Usage